evalala/drlnd/navigation/README.md

 the models used are defined in `model.py`.
 The function for training an agent is defined in `train.py`.

-The jupyter notebook `Report.py` gives examples of training runs.
+The jupyter notebook `Report.ipynb` gives examples of training runs.
 Training is done on a CPU.